asifsalam/asifsalam.github.io/about.md

 permalink: /about/
 ---

-I am originally from a small village in northern India, but currently live and work in Stockholm, Sweden.
-My wife is a teacher, my older son is at university, and my younger son is at school.
+I am an analyst, currently living and working in Stockholm, Sweden, with my wife and two baby boys (16 and 20).
+I love (Darjeeling) tea, ice cream, crime fiction and science fact.

 ### Contact me